Last updated: May 2026

 Many teams try to fix forecasting by improving tools, models, or data.
 These improvements help, but they do not solve the core issue.

-If your supply chain takes sixty to ninety days to move goods, your forecasts will always be sixty to ninety days early.
+If your supply chain takes 60 to 90 days to move goods, your forecasts will always be 60 to 90 days early.

 Shortening the prediction window requires: